williamjsdavis/secn-PR/README.md

 The drift and noise functions and their uncertainties are plotted here with the true input functions.

 This workflow is streamlined in the `fullSPestimate()` function, see `exampleScript2.m` for more details.

+# TODOs

+- [ ] Implement arbitrary `timeShiftSamplePoints`
+- [ ] Implement arbitrary spatial evaluation points
+- [ ] Make a plotting function for the distribution of correlation times

+# Changelog

+- Version 0.9 - Introduced version I used for my research.

+# References

+- Lehle, B., & Peinke, J. (2018).
+Analyzing a stochastic process driven by Ornstein-Uhlenbeck noise.
+Physical Review E, 97(1), 012113.
+- Lamouroux, D., & Lehnertz, K. (2009).
+Kernel-based regression of drift and diffusion coefficients of stochastic processes.
+Physics Letters A, 373(39), 3507-3512.
+- Kunsch, H. R. (1989).
+The jackknife and the bootstrap for general stationary observations.
+The annals of Statistics, 1217-1241.